Deep Security Feature Releases

 Major releases of Deep Security Manager, such as Deep Security Manager 10.0, are made available on an annual basis, and include new functionality and enhancements for existing functionality.
-Feature Packs (FPs) are interim releases that provide early access to new Deep Security functionality and are made available at regular intervals between major releases.
-This means that with FPs you can immediately benefit from new functionality without having to wait for the next major release of Deep Security.
-FPs meet the same quality and release criteria as major releases, and are intended for use in production environments.
+Feature Releases are interim versions of Deep Securitythat provide early access to new functionality and are made available at regular intervals between major releases.
+This means that with Feature Releases you can immediately benefit from new functionality without having to wait for the next major release of Deep Security.
+Feature Releases meet the same quality and release criteria as major releases, and are intended for use in production environments.

-Feature Packs are comprised of new versions of Deep Security Manager and Agent.
+Feature Releases are comprised of new versions of Deep Security Manager and Agent.
 The new manager is compatible with both the new and older versions of agent.
-However, new features in a Feature Pack can require that both the new manager and the new agent are used.
+However, new features in a Feature Release can require that both the new manager and the new agent are used.
 For information about which new features require an agent update, see “What’s New”.

-While several FPs may become available between major releases, the functionality of all FPs is cumulative and is ultimately rolled into the next major release.
-New major releases continue to be made available on an annual basis.
-For example, if you are now using the latest major release of Deep Security, you can obtain the Deep Security FP to immediately take advantage of new functionality that it provides.
+While several Feature Releases may become available between major releases, the functionality of all Feature Releases is cumulative and is ultimately rolled into the next major release, which continue to be made available on an annual basis.
+For example, if you are now using the latest major release of Deep Security, you can obtain the Deep Security Feature Release to immediately take advantage of new functionality that it provides.

 If you are constrained to longer adoption cycles, wait for the next major release to benefit from the new functionality.

-You can easily distinguish major releases and FPs by the version number:
+You can easily distinguish major releases and Feature Releases by the version number: